neo4j/neo4j-java-driver/ISSUE_TEMPLATE.md

 Additionally, include (as appropriate) log-files, stacktraces, and other debug output.
 Always check the server logs to see if there is any stacktrace related to the driver error too.
-Aslo add any solutions you've tried to solve the problem yourself.
+Also, add any solutions you've tried to solve the problem yourself.

 ## Example bug report